Associate Dean for Academic Affairs

-The full-time Master of Business Administration degree program has been designed for students preparing for a professional career in management.
-A period of two academic years, or 96 academic credits, is required for most students to complete the MBA program.
-The first year of the program consists of 48 credits of required courses: B A 500, B A 501, B A 502; three of the following bridge elective options: EBIZ 509 (required for EBIZ certificate), ENTRE 509 (required for CIE certificate), FIN 509 (prerequisite for most finance electives), I BUS 509, MGMT 579 (2-4, max.
-12), or MKTG 509.
-The second year of the program is 48 credits of elective courses.
-The student may take no more than 24 credits in any one elective area.
+The full-time MBA program is designed for students preparing for a professional career in management.
+Two academic years are required to complete the program.
+The first year consists of 48 credits of required courses: B A 500, B A 501, B A 502; three of the following bridge elective options: EBIZ 509 (required for EBIZ certificate), ENTRE 509 (required for CIE certificate), FIN 509 (prerequisite for most finance electives), I BUS 509, MGMT 579, or MKTG 509.
+The second year is 48 credits of elective courses.
+Students take no more than 24 credits in any one elective area.

-The evening MBA program is targeted toward fully employed college graduates who seek a management degree that can be earned outside their regular working hours.
-Instruction takes place two evenings per week and students typically take two courses per quarter.
-The program consists of 80 academic credits, with normal completion of degree requirements in ten quarters.
-The course requirements are as follows: ACCTG 500, ACCTG 501, B ECON 500, B ECON 501, FIN 502, I S 504, MGMT 500, MGMT 502, MGMT 505, MKTG 501, OPMGT 502, QMETH 500, QMETH 501, 34 credits of electives
+The evening MBA program is for fully employed college graduates seeking a management degree that can be earned outside regular working hours.
+Instruction is two evenings per week; students typically take two courses per quarter.
+The program consists of 80 academic credits, with normal completion in ten quarters.
+Course requirements are as follows: ACCTG 500, ACCTG 501, B ECON 500, B ECON 501, FIN 502, I S 504, MGMT 500, MGMT 502, MGMT 505, MKTG 501, OPMGT 502, QMETH 500, QMETH 501, 34 credits of electives.

-Within the MBA program, there are options for special study: Global Business Program; E-Business Program, and the Program in Entrepreneurship and Innovation.
-The following concurrent degree programs are also available: MBA/JD with the School of Law, MBA/MAIS with the Henry M. Jackson School of International Studies, MBA/MSE with the College of Engineering's Program in Engineering and Manufacturing Management, and MBA/MHA with the School of Public Health.
+Options for special study: global business program; e-business program, and the program in entrepreneurship and innovation.
+Concurrent degree programs are also available: MBA/JD with the School of Law, MBA/MAIS with the Henry M. Jackson School of International Studies, MBA/MSE with the College of Engineering's Program in Engineering and Manufacturing Management, and MBA/MHA with the School of Public Health.

 Executive Master of Business Administration

-Since the autumn of 1983, the Executive MBA Program has provided an additional pathway to the Master of Business Administration degree.
-The EMBA program provides an intensive executive-development experience to a select group of midcareer managers who continue to work full-time while pursuing the MBA degree.
+The EMBA provides an intensive executive-development experience to a select group of midcareer managers who continue to work full-time while pursuing the degree.
 Candidates for this two-year program should have seven or more years of increasingly successful work experience including three to four years in management, and currently hold mid- or top-level management positions.
 They are typically sponsored by their organizations and have been identified as employees with high potential to advance as general managers.
 Students are selected to ensure diversity of industry, functional areas, and organizational size.

-The Executive MBA degree program is offered in two scheduling options.
+The Executive MBA program offers two scheduling options.
 Both run for two academic years, September through June.
-(1) The Regional Program meets on campus for a full day once a week, on alternating Fridays and Saturdays.
+(1) The Regional Program meets for a full day once a week, on alternating Fridays and Saturdays.
 In addition, students attend spring and fall residence sessions each year.
-(2) The North America Program meets on campus once a month, generally for three consecutive days, Thursday through Saturday.
-Between monthly sessions, students continue to interact with faculty and classmates online via the Internet and interactive groupware.
+(2) The North America Program meets once a month, generally for three consecutive days, Thursday through Saturday.
+Between monthly sessions, students interact with faculty and classmates online via the Internet and interactive groupware.
 This format is designed for individuals from the greater Northwest as well as those from the Puget Sound area whose schedules preclude weekly attendance.

 While the scope of the curriculum is comparable to that of the regular MBA program, the pace is more intense and the perspective is that of a general manager.
 There are 21 required courses and no electives.